 Low carbon and sustainable computing

-The Low Carbon and Sustainable Computing Theme groups the research in the School related to the sustainability of computing.
+The Low Carbon and Sustainable Computing (LOCOS) Theme groups the research in the School related to the sustainability of computing.
 The main focus is on reduction of emissions from computing.
 However, research in computing science can help in many other ways with reducing of greenhouse gas emissions and mitigation of the effects of climate change.

 By 2040 emissions from computing alone will more than to half the emissions level acceptable to keep global warming below 1.5°C. This growth in computing emissions is unsustainable.
 The emissions from production of computing devices far exceed the emissions from operating them, so even if devices are more energy efficient producing more of them will make the emissions problem worse.
 Therefore we must extend the useful life of our computing devices.